bsd/bsd-custom-donate-jekyll/_posts/2013-10-24-shatterproof.md

 default-source-codes: sequential-donate

 ##
-layout: shatter-minimal #use form-only if you want jekyll to only print out the core markup
+layout: form-only #use form-only if you want jekyll to only print out the core markup
 sequential: true
 quick-donate: true